Kiriki-liszt/JS_Inflator/README.md

 * From v1.x.x to v2.x.x

 Just delete old one and use new one!
-Any DAW with steinberg standard will automatically replace old plugins while opeing project.
+Any DAW with steinberg standard will automatically replace old plugins while opening project.
 Settings are also transfered automatically.

 Tested as working are;